JustinRobbins7/CSCI-8420-Team-1/Project-Proposal.md

 <ins>Miscellaneous</ins>
 * Compliance with GDPR guidelines of Europe

 ## 2. Motivation
 Our team inspected a handful of open source projects, and we ended up deciding to work with Liberapay because it met our goals.
-We wanted a project that is interesting, active, popular, and comprised of components that we can build security requirements around.
-Liberapay has over 358 contributors which indicated to us that it was active and popular.
-As addressed in some of the other sections in this proposal, Liberapay is a platform that facilitates donations to organizations.
-Liberapay consists of components that are exposed in some fashion to the internet, network, or other systems, providing a place to look for security flaws.
+We wanted a project that was interesting, active, popular, and comprised of components that we can build security requirements around.
+Liberapay currently has about 477 contributors, which indicated to us that it was both active and popular.
+As addressed in some of the other sections in this project proposal, Liberapay is a platform that facilitates donations to organizations.
+Liberapay consists of components that are exposed in some fashion to the internet, network, or other systems providing a place to look for security flaws.
 The nature of this project will allow us to build some interesting security requirements and perhaps find some security concerns as well.

 ## 3. Project Description
 Liberapay is a non-profit organization that enables individuals to support the people who build free software and spread free knowledge by donating toward their work.
 As an organization, Liberapay provides an accessible web platform where people can donate money recurrently to various teams, organizations, and individuals and crowdfund workable incomes for these creators to accomplish their work.
 Liberapay’s users are composed of both donors and creators, and all processing payments are currently supported through Stripe and PayPal.